luluzheng1/MBTA-Map/README.md

 	-Information windows display the arrival time (northbound and southbound) of upcoming trains for the station represented by a marker

-2. I have collaborated with Esther Tzau, another student.
-We worked on the assignment separately, but discussed any confusions or questions we had together.
-I used the JavaScript implementation of the Haversine Formula on Stack Overflow to calculate the distance between two geopoints.
+2. I used the JavaScript implementation of the Haversine Formula on Stack Overflow to calculate the distance between two geopoints.

-3. I have spent approximately 15 hours on this assignment.
+3. I have spent approximately 15 hours on this project.